tari-labs/tari-university/src/preface/style-guide.md

 This section gives the proposed layout for TLU reports.
 The following headings are provided as a guide to heading levels and content.

 - **Title (as heading level 1)**
-   Table of contents (as embedded links)
+   Contents List (as embedded links).
    - **Introduction/Purpose/Background/Overview (as heading level 2)**
       This section explains the aim of the report and prepares the reader for the content.

    - **Other headings as appropriate (as heading level 2 and lower)** Structure the body of your report by using headings and subheadings.
-By ordering these headings logically, you can present your information effectively.
+Ordering these headings logically helps you to present your information effectively.
 Headings make it easier for readers to find specific information.
       - **Numbered Lists:** Use numbered lists when the order of the items in the list is important, such as in procedures.

       - **Bulleted Lists:** Use bulleted lists when the order of the items in the list is not important.

    - **Conclusions, Observations, Recommendations (as heading level 2)** The conclusion complements the purpose of the report.
-It concisely analyzes the findings of the report and gives a future strategy, if required.
+It concisely summarizes the findings of the report and gives a future strategy, if required.

    - **References (as heading level 2)**
-      References acknowledge the work of others and help readers to locate sources.
+      References acknowledge the work of others and help readers to find sources.
 Refer to [Referencing of Source Material](#referencing-of-source-material).

    - **Appendices (as heading level 2)**
-      Appendices contains information that supports the main report.
+      Appendices contains supplementary information that supports the main report.

-      - **Appendix A: Name (as heading level 3)** Instead of putting an entire supporting document into an appendix, provide a text reference and list the reference in the references section.
+      - **Appendix A: Name (as heading level 3)** Rather than inserting an entire supporting document into an appendix, provide a text reference and list the reference in the references section.
       - **Appendix B: Name  (as heading level 3)**
-        If figure and table numbers are used in the document, the figure and table numbering in the appendices follows on from the document numbering.
+        If figure and table numbers are used in the report, the figure and table numbering in the appendices follows on from the figure and table numbers used in the report.

    - **Contributors (as heading level 2)**
       Refer to [List of Contributors](#list-of-contributors).